Adventures in Machine Learning

 Microsoft Surface Pro 7 None Microsoft Surface Pro 7 649

-The resulting dataframe shows the top purchase from the `Product Type` and `Product Name` groups.
+The resulting dataframe shows the top purchase from the Product Type and Product Name groups.

 Additional Resources

-– Pandas Documentation: The official documentation for Pandas is comprehensive and well-organized.
+• Pandas Documentation: The official documentation for Pandas is comprehensive and well-organized.

-It’s the best place to start if you want to learn more about Pandas. – Pandas Tutorials on DataCamp: DataCamp provides excellent courses on Pandas, including beginner and advanced lessons.
+• Pandas Tutorials on DataCamp: DataCamp provides excellent courses on Pandas, including beginner and advanced lessons.

-They also provide interactive coding exercises to deepen your understanding. – 10 Minutes to Pandas: This is a quick and easy tutorial for those who want a brief introduction to Pandas.
+• 10 Minutes to Pandas: This is a quick and easy tutorial for those who want a brief introduction to Pandas.

 Creating a Pandas DataFrame